Energy is focus of 'Art of Science' exhibition

 The theme of this year's exhibition is "energy," broadly defined.
 The 45 works featured in the exhibition were submitted for a competition this spring in which a panel of Princeton faculty and administrators judged the scientific images based on their aesthetic value.

-The "Art of Science" organizers sought images that came directly from research in science and engineering.
+The "Art of Science" organizers sought images that came directly from research in science and engineering or works by artists incorporating tools and concepts from science.
 Princeton undergraduates, graduate students, faculty, research staff, community affiliates and alumni submitted microscopic images, photographs taken for purposes of field research and images generated by computer simulations, among other entries.

 "Since its inception in 2005, the 'Art of Science' competition has offered breathtaking pictures, surprise and a new lens for scientific imagination," said Adam Finkelstein, an associate professor of computer science and a co-organizer of the competition.
 "This year's exhibition comprises the strongest, most compelling imagery yet."